weikinhuang/dotfiles/README.md

 ### Install dotfiles with Git

-You can clone the repository wherever you want.
+You can clone the repository wherever you want, the home directory is recommended.

 The bootstrapper script will create symlinks in the home directory to the proper files.

 When the git repo is updated, the files will be automatically updated when the session is restarted.

 ```bash